GET - On Google Play

 Cascade Falls Regional Park is open daily 7AM to sunset.
 When visiting in the winter, use caution when driving on snowy/icy roads and walking on the trails, stairs, walkways, and suspension bridge.
 Stay on the trails, and don’t cross any fences – they are there to protect you!

-Share your BC winter travel photos at #travelinbc
+Share your BC winter travel photos using hashtag #travelinbc

 Kimberly is a Special Education, Elementary School teacher in Hope, BC.
 Previously having worked ten years at the Hope Visitor Centre & Museum promoting tourism in Hope and British Columbia, Kimberly worked on many local history projects in the museum as well as researching and writing articles for the local newspaper.
 Kimberly loves travelling with her husband Dale and their dog Alpine.
 In the fall of 2014, they spent the first 78 days of married life travelling and camping their way across Canada - just the two of them and the dog - travelling in a Hyundai Elantra!
 Kimberly loves various outdoor recreation types and exploring our beautiful province.